baskervald/shattered-stars/aboutme.md

 I do a lot of programming, and currently know the following languages: Java, Javascript, Python, C, and C++.
 I'm working on learning Lua and expanding my knowledge of C and C++ right now.

-I have a Huion drawing tablet that I do what could questionably be called digital art on occasionally, but I don't post it anywhere because it's pretty bad.
+I have a Huion drawing tablet that I do what could questionably be called digital art occasionally, but I don't post it anywhere because it's pretty bad.

 I'm American, 6"1', a Pisces, and, whether you'd believe it from my height or not, a girl.

+That's pretty much it, I guess.

 ---